 This is not an area of your life to give the old college try

 The impact of student debt borrowing decisions and how to pay for college, even at the beginning stages, is substantial.
 For my client, Anne, we are talking about a difference of $94,100.
 It's why college planning is essential for families with college-bound kids.
-Especially when that kid wants to pursue a higher cost degree like a doctor, lawyer, veterinarian, or pharmacist.
-Regardless, the economics of making sound choices will dramatically affect your child's adult life.
-So if you are a parent or young professional and don't know or don't have the time to learn it, enlisting the help of an expert is worth every penny.
+Especially when your kid wants to pursue a higher cost degree like a doctor, lawyer, veterinarian, or pharmacist.
+Regardless of career path, the economics of making sound choices, when it comes to paying for college, will have a dramatic impact on your child's adult life.
+So if you are a parent or young professional and don't know or don't have the time to learn about college financial planning, enlisting the help of an expert is worth every penny.